There are a few magical moments as you go upmarket in SaaS:

 You can do it too IF you build one of these core applications that an entire department or functional area runs on.

-If you want to go way upmarket, just get to a $1m TCV deal.
+If you want to go way upmarket, first get to a $1m TCV deal.
 That will teach you to get to a $1m ACV deal.
 Then, just make them happy.

 After that, it’s off to the races.